MANAGEMENT DISCUSSION AND ANALYSIS

 RISK MANAGEMENT

-The Companys robust risk management framework is in compliance with the requirements under Regulation 21 of the SEBI Listing Regulations, 2015.
-The risk management policy enables the Company to monitor and mitigate the various risks including internal and external risks.
-The Companys Board of Directors have constituted a risk management committee tasked with the responsibility to continually monitor various strategic, operational and financial risks.
-The Committee meets at regular intervals to identify the top risks and prioritises those risks.
+The Companys robust risk management framework is compliant with the requirements under Regulation 21 of the SEBI Listing Regulations, 2015.
+The risk management policy enables the Company to monitor and mitigate the various risks, including internal and external risks.
+The Companys Board of Directors has constituted a risk management committee tasked with the responsibility to continually monitor various strategic, operational and financial risks.
+The committee meets at regular intervals to identify the top risks and prioritises those risks.
 It then formulates adequate mitigation plans to address any foreseeable risks.
-The Committee keeps a close watch on changes in the internal and external environment to check the emergence of any new threats.
+The committee keeps a close watch on changes in the internal and external environment to check the emergence of any new threats.

-Read more about on our Risk Management on page 32 of this report
+Read more about Risk Management on Page 20.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY